 Write a blog post that includes the keywords in the correct places.

 The time has come to put together all the knowledge you’ve gained and start correcting your site’s SEO issues that were recently uncovered by your Audit.
 How?
-Start with a FREE 10 day trial of MarketGoo, where you’ll get the info you saw in your Audit plus even more issues, a step-by-step SEO plan just for your site, and dedicated customer support.
+Get marketgoo PRO, where you’ll get the info you saw in your Audit plus even more issues, a step-by-step SEO plan just for your site, and dedicated customer support.